Chapter 3: If you are planning a funeral or memorial service

-Types of funerals
+Types of services

-My husband and I had not practiced in our church regularly, but he made it clear before he died that it was very important to him to have a traditional church funeral.
+My husband and I had not practised in our church regularly, but he made it clear before he died that it was very important to him to have a traditional church funeral.
 And that is what I did.

 Traditional funerals